 beautiful island in the Bay of Fundy rich in scenery and maritime history.
 Shore scuba diving is limited to a few quiet coves, there is no charter service on the island to access any of the historical shipwreck sites.
 For non-divers, the island boasts a number of hiking trails, whale watching, and other activities.

-Atlas Park is located in Pointe-Verte NB, and is the only scuba diving park in the Maritimes.
+Atlas Park is located in Pointe-Verte NB, and is the only PADI Recreational Dive Facility in the Maritimes.
 The Park is built around a flooded rock quarry which is now a recreational lake for several activities including SCUBA diving.
 Gear rentals, air/nitrox fills, and a COJO Diving retail store is on site to ensure all diver needs are met.

 The North Shore is best described as the area within the northeastern part of New Brunswick, and includes the shoreline which borders on Chaleur Bay.
 The North Shore faces the southern shore of Quebec's Gaspe Peninsula.
 Several easily accessed shore dive sites are possible in this area.